 Let’s be more honest than the manufacturers - and they’re all at it - you won’t get 500Mbps from a 500Mbps Powerline adapter.
 You’ll be lucky to get 100Mbps for a multitude of reasons, including age of your power cables, distance between adaptors, “electrical noise”, mains fluctuations, interference from other devices such as phone chargers, and circuit breakers.

 Another important factor is the speed of the Ethernet connection.
-Many of the so-called 200Mbps and 500Mbps Powerline adaptors feature one or more 10/100 Ethernet ports.
+Many of the so-called 500Mbps Powerline adaptors feature one or more 10/100 Ethernet ports.
 If this is the case the maximum speed you’ll get is 100Mbps because the Ethernet connection maxes at that rate.
 For faster possible speeds look for a Powerline adaptor that has ports using the Gigabit Ethernet standard, which has a theoretical maximum speed of 1,000Mbps.

 It’s also worth remembering that your Powerline setup will only ever be as fast as your broadband speed when downloading files, movies or catch-up TV.